internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 If ‘chunkSizeBytes’ is set through the options, that value MUST be used as the chunk size for this stored file.
-If this parameter is not specified, the default chunkSizeBytes setting for this GridFSBucket object MUST be used instead.
+If this parameter is not specified, the default chunkSizeBytes setting for this RethinkDBFSBucket object MUST be used instead.

 To store a user file, drivers first generate an ObjectId to act as its